 Do ensure your marketing, sales, and product teams are aligned.
 Each team needs to understand how to use the segments to drive business value.

 Don’t get carried away building segments that are too specific.

 Tiny, niche segments are unlikely to be representative and biases can easily skew the data if the sample size is too small.
 It might not be worth your time and effort building a campaign targeting, say, retirees who care about the environment and take their dog for a walk on Sundays.
 It’s important to strike a balance.

 Customers and their needs change and evolve constantly, especially since COVID.
 Customers who might have bought from you offline in the past might be more likely to purchase online now, so your data needs to reflect that.

 What separates a good brand from a great one is the ability to understand their customers and speak to their needs.
 Market segmentation is a great way to do exactly that.

 Do you know who your top audiences are, how they feel about your brand, and how to engage with them best?
+Are you aware of which market segmentation strategies are the best for your brand?
 Check out the Latana Ultimate Guide to Target Audiences to learn more.